Higher Secondary Certificate: India

+The CBSE and CISCE conducts the exam once a year and NIOS twice a year in public examinations with an option of on-demand examinations.

 Pakistan

-The Higher Secondary School Certificate (HSSC), also known as Intermediate, is a public examination taken by the students of Higher Secondary School or Intermediate college (Junior college) in Pakistan.
+The Higher Secondary School Certificate (HSSC), also known as Intermediate, is a public examination taken by students at Higher Secondary School or Intermediate college (Junior college) in Pakistan.

 After finishing Matriculation in Grade 9 and 10, the students then enter an intermediate college and complete grades 11 and 12.
 Upon completion of each of the two grades, they again take standardized tests in their academic subjects.
-They are offered by provincial boards at provincial level and by FBISE at the federal level.
+They are offered by 4 provincial boards at provincial level and by FBISE at the federal level.
 Upon successful completion of these examinations, students are awarded the Higher Secondary School Certificate (HSSC).
 This level of education is also called the FSc/FA/ICS.

-There are many streams students can choose for their 11 and 12 grades, such as pre-medical, pre-engineering, humanities (or social sciences), computer science and commerce.
-Each stream consists of three electives and as well as three compulsory subjects of English, Urdu, Islamiyat (grade 11 only) and Pakistan Studies (grade 12 only).
+There are many streams students can choose for their 11 and 12 grades, including pre-medical, pre-engineering, humanities (or social sciences), computer science and commerce.
+Each stream consists of three electives and as well as three compulsory subjects of English, Urdu, Islamiyat/Ethics (for non-muslims) (grade 11 only) and Pakistan Studies (grade 12 only).